 This year, for the first time in since the Civil War, the General Assembly closed session early on March 18, due to precautionary social distancing measures taken to curb the spread of COVID-19.

-As usual, MACo’s advocacy led to more positive outcomes for its members.
+Despite the unusual circumstances, MACo’s advocacy still led to more positive outcomes for its members.
 Bills that we supported had a greater likelihood of passage, while bills we opposed had a larger tendency to fail.
 MACo also helped improve many pieces of legislation through articulating county positions in amendments and will continue to work with State partners in several areas of ongoing administrative improvement.

 MACo’s legislative initiatives, priorities, and positions are directed by its membership.
 Elected representatives from every county government across Maryland and Baltimore City comprise MACo’s Legislative Committee.

 The “one county, one vote” system of deciding the Association’s legislative strategies ensures that all counties have an equal voice.
 All 24 jurisdictions participated regularly in the weekly meetings throughout the Session – where they also engaged with policy leaders and advocates who joined the meeting to address county leadership.

 Our policy staff has compiled updates and results on all of the bills the Legislative Committee decided to take action on this year.

 For the 2020 End of Session Wrap-Up for each subject MACo covers, click below:

 Though not an official legislative issue of MACo, our staff also covered extensively the COVID-19 crisis and the actions taken by the State and local governments: